Pac-12 Conference: National championships, Final Fours, and NCAA tournament appearances

 Pac-12 Conference basketball programs have combined to win 15 NCAA men's basketball championships as Pac-12 members, with another member having won a national championship before joining the conference.
 UCLA has won 11 national championships with Arizona, California, Oregon, Stanford winning one each as Pac-12 members, and Utah winning one national championship as a member of the Mountain States Conference.
 Eleven of the twelve legacy Pac-12 schools advanced to at least one Final Four before the 2024 mass departure, with Arizona State the only school that had not made an appearance.
-Future members Gonzaga and San Diego State have also reached the Final Four.
+Current members Gonzaga and San Diego State have also reached the Final Four.